 All in all, landing pages generate leads by sparking interest.
 They contain the correct information to draw readers in and the easy steps to become an interested customer.

-10 Tips for Creating a Web Design That Converts
+10 Tips for Creating a Landing Page That Converts

 The first and arguably most important part of building a lead generation website is crafting a site that’s user-friendly and well-designed.